 Perhaps the most common form of cybercrime, phishing involves the mass-sending of emails from seemingly real addresses with the goal of tricking potential victims into opening the links or attachments included in them.
 The targets will receive an email from someone claiming to be their bank, urging them to click on the included link and confirm their password.
 When they click on the link, they will be taken to a fake online banking login page, and all the information they enter will be sent directly to the hacker.

 How to Protect Yourself from Hacking

 No one is immune to hacking, which is why it’s important to protect yourself from any attempts by hackers to gain access to your personal information.
-A combination of good cybersecurity practices and the best antivirus software is the only way to stay safe online and avoid becoming a victim of hackers.
+A combination of good cybersecurity practices and the best antivirus software (like Norton, BitDefender, Intego or Panda) is the only way to stay safe online and avoid becoming a victim of hackers.